Error: Could not find recovery environment on Windows 10

 If the Windows RE status is Enable and you still could not find the recovery environment, then you should check if the Windows RE location is valid.
 If this image file corrupted or missing, you cannot use the Windows Recovery Options.

-Fix Winre.wim corrupted or missing
+Way 2.
+Fix corrupted or missing Winre.wim file

 In order to locate the Winre.wim file, you can search the file on your computer.
 From an elevated Command Prompt, type the following command to search for the Winre.wim file on C: drive:

 In a rare case, the Winre.wim file may be stored on another drive.
 Then you need to change the switch C: to the corresponding drive letter.
 For example, to search D: drive for the file, type: “dir /a /s d:\winre.wim” (without quotes).

 When you find the Winre.wim file and it is vaild, you can type the command:

 Here's my example: Reagentc /setreimage /path C:\Recovery\WindowsRE.